NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 }
 ```

-If we check [Apollo's GraphQL approach](https://www.apollographql.com/docs/react/features/server-side-rendering#server-initialization), we will se a similar solution:
+If we check [Apollo's GraphQL approach](https://www.apollographql.com/docs/react/features/server-side-rendering#server-initialization), we will see a similar solution:

 ```js
 server